Associate of Science Degree

 Startup Weekend provides a forum to pitch and develop new products and services.Read more ...

 Computer Science (CS) is the study of programs, data, computing machinery, and how these interact.
+The CS degree is computer science-focused, lower-division, general education requirements accepted by public universities in Oregon.

 Before gaining acceptance into the Computer Science degree program, students should demonstrate completion of MTH 111 or MTH 112 placement; compass testing into WR 121, and reading score of 81 or higher.